OrangeBao/session/README.md

 The default value is `undefined`.

+  - `force` The connection is considered secure anyway.
   - `true` The "X-Forwarded-Proto" header will be used.
   - `false` All headers are ignored and the connection is considered secure only if there is a direct TLS/SSL connection.